manishmadugula/Notes/Code/java.md

 ## Finalize Method.
 - This method is called when the object is garbage collected.
 - But it is not recommended to put dbconnection.close kind of the important methods.
 Since the object can stay in heap for a long time and the dbconnection will be consuming the memory till that time.
 So better to remove expensive resources once you know you no longer need it.
+- You can instead use try-with autoclose idiom to close the dbconnections, make sure your object that needs to be autoclosed on going out of scope implements the **java.lang.AutoCloseable.**
 - If you recreate the object during finalizer.
 The object is recreated and is not garbage collected, to avoid permanent object persistence there is a contract which says an object's finalizer can only be run once.

 ## Debug GC